 Many a times we become part of email threads or conversations just because our name appears on the CC or To list.
 And, on many of those occasions the conversation turns out to be irrelevant, annoying or something of no interest.
-It just ends up adding to the burden and clutter of our inboxes.
+It just ends up adding to the burden and

 However, Gmail users are blessed with a feature called Mute – you may simply do a Mute on any message and push the entire conversation to the archive.
 Besides, all future conversations (Reply, Forward, Reply All) on that thread would bypass your inbox and moved to archive automatically.
 Thus, you will no longer have to view or give attention to such messages.